wp-plugins/constant-contact-api/readme.txt

 6. Alternatively configure the signup widget in the admin area, if widgets are not supported in your theme you'll have to place the code below somewhere into one of your PHP theme files:

 `<?php $sbw = new constant_contact_api_widget(); $sbw->widget(); ?>`

+Optionally, If you want to change the default plugin options you can you edit the config.php file before installing, this is not required because all the options are editable via the wp admin interface but doing so means you can install the plugin with your preferred settings or provide the plugin to clients using a default set of options.

 == Changelog ==